yetanotherco/aligned_layer/README.md

 ### Requirements

 > [!NOTE]
-> To be an Aligned operator you should be whitelisted.
+> You must be whitelisted to become an Aligned operator.

-Before registering as an operator for Aligned, operators should [register as an operator with EigenLayer](https://docs.eigenlayer.xyz/eigenlayer/operator-guides/operator-installation).
+Before registering as an operator for Aligned, you should first [register as an operator with EigenLayer](https://docs.eigenlayer.xyz/eigenlayer/operator-guides/operator-installation).

+#### Key Generation

-You first need to generate encrypted ECDSA and BLS keys.
-To do this, ensure you have [Go](https://go.dev/doc/install) and then install the [eigenlayer-cli](https://github.com/Layr-Labs/eigenlayer-cli.git).
+First, generate encrypted ECDSA and BLS keys.
+Ensure you have [Go](https://go.dev/doc/install) installed, and then install the [eigenlayer-cli](https://github.com/Layr-Labs/eigenlayer-cli.git).

 To create an ECDSA keystore, run: